GDPR – General Data Protection Regulation

 Both administrative fines and legal proceedings can be placed against organisations found to be in violation of the regulations.
 Regulatory bodies across the EU have been given the power to enforce greater financial penalties than ever before.
 These fines are a maximum of € 20,000,000 or 4% of the total worldwide turnover for the parent company in the previous financial year, whichever is the greater value.
-The only way to minimize a fine is to show your steps towards compliance.
-From the outset be aware the GDPR is not just an IT problem.
+The only way to minimise a fine is to show your steps towards compliance.
+From the outset, be aware that GDPR is not just an IT problem.

 Does my organisation need to be GDPR compliant?

 If you store, collect, process, or transmit data, you’re in scope and have to comply with the GDPR.
 The GDPR applies to processing carried out by organisations operating within the EU.
 It also applies to organisations outside the EU that offer goods or services to individuals in the EU.

 When processing sensitive or personal data as either a data controller or processor, you must take appropriate technical measures to secure data against accidental loss, damage, or destruction and provide explicit consent for processing each service.

 Article 5 of the GDPR requires that personal data shall be